plasma-umass/coz/README.md

 To run your program with Coz, you will need to build it with debug information (`-g -gdwarf-3`).
 You do not need to include debug symbols in the main executable: coz uses the same procedure as `gdb` to locate debug information for stripped binaries.

 Once you have your program built with debug information, you can run it with Coz using the command `coz run {coz options} --- {program name and arguments}`.
 But, to produce a useful profile you need to decide which part(s) of the application you want to speed up by specifying one or more progress points.

+If your program uses `jemalloc`, `tcmalloc`, or any other allocation algorithm, and it crashes or deadlocks during profiling, try passing `--with-alloc-shims` option to coz.

 ### Profiling Modes
 Coz departs from conventional profiling by making it possible to view the effect of optimizations on both throughput and latency.
 To profile throughput, you must specify a progress point.
 To profile latency, you must specify a pair of progress points.